Measurement of the B+ Production Cross Section in pp Collisions at sqrt(s) = 7 TeV: Abstract

-The differential cross sections as functions of $\ptb$ and $\yb$ are shown in Fig.~\ref{fig:Xsec} and Table~\ref{tab:results}.
-They are compared with the predictions of \MCATNLO using a b-quark mass of $4.75\GeV$, renormalization and factorization scales $\mu=\sqrt{m_\text{b}^2+p_\mathrm{T}^2}$, and the CTEQ6M parton distribution functions~\cite{CTEQ}.
-The uncertainty on the predicted cross section is calculated by varying the renormalization and factorization scales by a factor of two, $m_\text{b}$ by $\pm0.25\GeV$, and by using the CTEQ$6.6$ parton distribution set.
-For reference, the prediction of \PYTHIA is also included, using a b-quark mass of $4.8\GeV$, CTEQ6L1 parton distributions~\cite{CTEQ}, and the D6T tune to simulate the underlying event.
+The differential cross sections as functions of $\ptb$ and $\ayb$ are shown in Fig.~\ref{fig:Xsec} and Table~\ref{tab:results}.
+They are compared with the predictions of \MCATNLO using a $b$-quark mass of $4.75\GeV$, renormalization and factorization scales $\mu=\sqrt{m_b^2+p_\mathrm{T}^2}$, and the CTEQ6M parton distribution functions~\cite{CTEQ}.
+The uncertainty on the predicted cross section is calculated by varying the renormalization and factorization scales by a factor of two, $m_b$ by $\pm 0.25\GeV$, and by using the CTEQ$6.6$ parton distribution set.
+For reference, the prediction of \PYTHIA is also included, using a $b$-quark mass of $4.8\GeV$, CTEQ6L1 parton distributions~\cite{CTEQ}, and the D6T tune~\cite{D6T} to simulate the underlying event.
 The total integrated cross section for $\ptb>5\GeV$ and $\ayb < 2.4$ is calculated as the sum over all $\ptb$ bins and is found to be $28.1\pm 2.4\pm 2.0\pm 3.1\ub$, where the first uncertainty is statistical, the second is systematic (including the branching fraction uncertainty), and the last is from the luminosity measurement.
-Systematic uncertainties that are uncorrelated between bins are added quadratically, while correlated uncertainties are added linearly.
-This result lies between the predictions of \MCATNLO, $19.1^{+6.5}_{-4.0}\,\text{(scale)}^{+1.7}_{-1.4}\,\text{(mass)}\pm 0.6\,\text{(PDF)}\ub$, and \PYTHIA ($36.2~\mu$b).
+This result lies between the predictions of \MCATNLO, $25.5^{+8.8}_{-5.4}\,\text{(scale)}^{+2.5}_{-1.8}\,\text{(mass)}\pm 0.8\,\text{(PDF)}\ub$, and \PYTHIA ($48.1~\mu$b).

-In summary, the first measurements of the total and differential cross sections for $\PB^+$ mesons produced in $\Pp\Pp$ collisions at $\sqrt{s}=7\TeV$, using the decay $\psik$, have been presented.
-The measurements cover a range in $\ptb$ from $5\GeV$ to greater than $30\GeV$, and the rapidity range $\ayb < 2.4$.
-The result is in reasonable agreement with theoretical predictions in terms of shape, but has an absolute normalization approximately $1.5$ times larger than the \MCATNLO calculation.
+In summary, first measurements of the total and differential cross sections for charged $\PB$ production in $\Pp\Pp$ collisions at $\sqrt{s}=7\TeV$ using the decay $\psikCC$ have been presented.
+The measurements cover the range $\ayb < 2.4$ and $\ptb$ from $5\GeV$ to greater than $30\GeV$.
+The result is in reasonable agreement with the predictions of \MCATNLO\ in terms of shape and absolute normalization.

 We wish to congratulate our colleagues in the CERN accelerator departments for the excellent performance of the LHC machine.
 We thank the technical and administrative staff at CERN and other CMS institutes, and acknowledge support from: FMSR (Austria); FNRS and FWO (Belgium); CNPq, CAPES, FAPERJ, and FAPESP (Brazil); MES (Bulgaria); CERN; CAS, MoST, and NSFC (China); COLCIENCIAS (Colombia); MSES (Croatia); RPF (Cyprus); Academy of Sciences and NICPB (Estonia); Academy of Finland, ME, and HIP (Finland); CEA and CNRS/IN2P3 (France); BMBF, DFG, and HGF (Germany); GSRT (Greece); OTKA and NKTH (Hungary); DAE and DST (India); IPM (Iran); SFI (Ireland); INFN (Italy); NRF and WCU (Korea); LAS (Lithuania); CINVESTAV, CONACYT, SEP, and UASLP-FAI (Mexico); PAEC (Pakistan); SCSR (Poland); FCT (Portugal); JINR (Armenia, Belarus, Georgia, Ukraine, Uzbekistan); MST and MAE (Russia); MSTD (Serbia); MICINN and CPAN (Spain); Swiss Funding Agencies (Switzerland); NSC (Taipei); TUBITAK and TAEK (Turkey); STFC (United Kingdom); DOE and NSF (USA).